A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Method and results

 \subsection{Gravitational lensing}

-In order to account for the strong gravitational lensing (SL) effect of Abell~S1063, we use a new parametric SL mass model of the cluster, constructed with the \citet{zitrin_2015_CLASH} parametric method \citep[see][]{furtak_uncovering_2023}, revised to be fully analytic, i.e.\ not limited to a grid resolution.
+In order to account for the strong gravitational lensing (SL) effect of Abell~S1063, we use a new parametric SL mass model of the cluster, constructed with the \citet{zitrin_hubble_2015} parametric method \citep[see][]{furtak_uncovering_2023}, revised to be fully analytic, i.e.\ not limited to a grid resolution.
 The lens model will be presented in detail in Furtak et al. (in prep.) and we refer the reader to that work for more details.

-In short, the model comprises two smooth dark matter (DM) halos parametrised as pseudo-isothermal elliptical mass distribution (PIEMD) \citep{kassiola_elliptic_1993}, one centred on the brightest cluster galaxy (BCG), and the other on a group of galaxies in the north-east of the cluster as found by previous works \citep[][]{bergamini_enhanced_2019,beauchesne_new_2024}.
-In addition, the model includes 303 cluster member galaxies, parametrized as dual pseudo-isothermal ellipsoids (dPIE) \citep{eliasdottir_where_2007}.
+In short, the model comprises two smooth dark matter (DM) halos parametrised as pseudo-isothermal elliptical mass distribution (PIEMD; \citealt{kassiola_elliptic_1993}), one centred on the brightest cluster galaxy (BCG), and the other on a group of galaxies in the north-east of the cluster as found by previous works \citep[][]{bergamini_enhanced_2019,beauchesne_new_2024}.
+In addition, the model includes 303 cluster member galaxies, parametrised as dual pseudo-isothermal ellipsoids (dPIEs; \citealt{eliasdottir_where_2007}).
 The model is constrained with 75 multiple images of 28 sources, 24 of which have spectroscopic redshifts.
-Optimized using a Monte-Carlo Markov Chain (MCMC) analysis, the lens model achieves a final lens-plane image reproduction RMS of $\Delta_{\mathrm{RMS}}=0.54\arcsec$.
-Preliminary versions of this model have previously been used in \citet{topping_metal-poor_2024-1}, \citet{Kokorev_2025_high-z}, \citet{fujimoto_glimpse_2025}, and Chemerynska et al.\ (in prep.).
+Optimised using a Monte Carlo Markov chain (MCMC) analysis, the lens model achieves a final lens-plane image reproduction RMS of $\Delta_{\mathrm{RMS}}=0.54\arcsec$.
+This model has previously been used various projects \citep[e.g.][]{topping_metal-poor_2024, kokorev_glimpse_2025, fujimoto_glimpse_2025, chemerynska_first_2026}.

 We use the lens model to compute the gravitational magnification at the coordinates and redshift of each objects.
 All sources, even in the off-cluster module, are magnified by at least a factor $\mu=1.19$.
 In Fig.~\ref{fig:dist_Muv}, we show the explored \muv~against magnification $\mu$.
-We see that for $\muv \geq -16$, stronger magnifications are required to even detect the objects, reaching $\max(\mu) \approx 219$ for our strongest-lensed galaxy.
+We see that for $\muv \geq -16$, stronger magnifications are required to even detect the objects, reaching $\max(\mu) \sim 219$ for our strongest-lensed galaxy.